The Emancipation of Mimi: Commercial performance

 The Emancipation of Mimi became Carey's highest-selling album in the US since Daydream (1995).
 In its first week of release, it debuted at number one on the Billboard 200 (ousting 50 Cent's The Massacre from the top position) with 404,000 copies sold, the highest first-week sales in Carey's career, until E=MC² opened with 463,000 in 2008.
 On its second week on the chart, the album moved a spot down to number two and moved a further 226,000 units.
 It became her fifth number-one album in the country and her third album to debut at the top.
 The album returned to number one in its eighth week after selling 172,000 copies.
 It remained in the top ten for many months before dropping to number eleven on September 28, 2005.
-The album remained in the top twenty for thirty-one consecutive weeks, and stayed on for 74 weeks in total.
 It returned to the top five after the release of the Ultra Platinum Edition, which helped the album rebound to number four, with sales of 185,000 units.
 The Emancipation of Mimi was the best-selling album in the US in 2005, with nearly five million units sold.
 By the last full week of the year, the album outsold The Massacre, which had been released more than six weeks earlier.
 It was the first album by a solo female artist to become the year's best-selling album since Alanis Morissette's Jagged Little Pill in 1996.
 It reached the six million sales mark in the US in October 2013, and in September 2022, the album was certified seven-times platinum by the Recording Industry Association of America.
+In January 2025, The Emancipation of Mimi was ranked by Billboard as the 45th highest-performing album of the 21st century so-far on the Billboard 200, based on weekly chart performance.